mazzz1y/peel/README.md

 ## Acknowledgments

-Hard fork of [Native Alpha](https://github.com/cylonid/NativeAlphaForAndroid) with significant changes including flow refactoring, removal of redundant options, and new features.
+Hard fork of [Native Alpha](https://github.com/cylonid/NativeAlphaForAndroid) with significant changes including a full migration from WebView to GeckoView, flow refactoring, removal of redundant options, and new features.
 Not compatible with the original.

 <details>
 <summary>Changes from Native Alpha</summary>